 An examination of recent media discussions of HotSkates will explain the necessity of a campaign adjustment.
 The incident of a fourteen-year old boy paralyzed in a skating accident involving HotSkates has received considerable press, even though it's unclear whether the boy was an experienced skater, given that-according to the Daily News article-Kyle Clester had only recently received his HotSkates.
 He may simply not have been skating appropriately for his skill level; a beginner should not have been attempting advanced skating tricks, as was suggested by the school custodian.
-In the new story, however, his mother is quoted describing HotSkates commercial as an influence in the boy's risky skating behavior.
+In the new story, however, his mother is quoted describing HotSkates as the cause of the accident.
+The article even cites our popular HotSkates commercial as an influence in the boy's risky skating behavior.
 If this were an isolated incident, it might not be cause for alarm, but this sentiment has become part of the national attitude towards our product.
 In a recent television interview, Heather McKinley, the research director for Consumer Protection, called our skates "dangerous" and even announced that she would not use them or recommend them for children.